zammad/zammad-documentation/install-elasticsearch.rst

 Elasticsearch can also be installed on another server but you have to know that this is insecure out of the box because Elasticsearch has no authentication.
 For this reason you should run elasticsearch on 127.0.0.1 and use a reverse proxy with authentification to access it from Zammad.
-You can find an example config for Nginx in contrib/nginx/elasticsearch.conf.
+You can find an example config @ https://github.com/zammad/zammad/blob/develop/contrib/nginx/elasticsearch.conf